 Creating the story also helps you remember the words (like making a cheat sheet for an exam realizing you don't need to look at it anymore)

 When creating your story, ensure NO other words from the BIP39 wordlist are in your story other than the four designated words.
 The BIP39 wordlist is a mix of commonly used nouns, verbs, and adjectives.
 This fact alone makes it the most difficult part.
-This prevents confusion in the future if you can't remember which part of the story is your seed.
+This prevents confusion in the future if you can't remember which part of the story is your recovery seed phrase.

-(Also remember do not write your story with your seed words on a device connected to the internet...it is your seed after all)
+(Also remember do not write your story with your recovery seed phrase words on a device connected to the internet...it is your seed after all)

 An example is the best way to describe this.